Technigo/project-github-tracker/README.md

 # GitHub Tracker

-Replace this readme with your own information about your project.
+Week 7 project on Technigo Bootcamp.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+We were supposed to make GitHub tracker that gathers our Technigo Repositories.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+My biggest problem this week was to make all the fetches and to fetch the different values, like pullrequests, commits etc. After some help I finally managed to fetch everything and to get them in the right place.
+If I would have had more time I would maybe have added a searchfield but on the other hand we wont have that many Technigo repositories so it doesn't feel like a must.

 ## View it live